ICNC's 2020 Participant-Led Online Course on Civil Resistance

 Course Details and Who Should Apply

-This two-month online course, starting on February 7, 2019, provides an interactive, in-depth, and evidenced-based perspective on nonviolent civil resistance movements and campaigns.
+This two-month online course, starting in February 2020, provides an interactive, in-depth, and evidenced-based perspective on civil resistance movements and campaigns.
 Here are the details:

 Types of Activities